About Domestic Church

 How did Domestic Church begin?

-Born out of the larger movement called the Light-Life movement, the Domestic Church was created by Fr.
-Blachnicki in 1973.
+Born out of the larger movement called the Light-Life movement, the Domestic Church was created by Venerable Fr.
+Franciszek Blachnicki in 1973.
 The Light-Life movement provided the youth of Communist-occupied Poland with formation and community in their Catholic faith.
 As young people married and started having children, Fr.
 Blachnicki saw a need for a family branch of the Light-Life movement that was tailored to the specific needs that arise in marriage and family life.

 Fr.
 Blachnicki combined the formation of the Light-Life movement with the plan of Christian formation (Order of Christian Initiation for Adults, OCIA) document.
 Its small group format is structured after the Equipes de Notre Dame (Teams of Our Lady), a French movement for married couples.
 He also incorporated the Light-Life Movement emphasis on retreats into the newly formed marriage and family movement.